dssg/mlforpublicpolicylab/13 - Causality and Field Validation/README.md

 Note: No classes on Thursday, April 16, so there will be no deep dive this week.
-By this week, you should be wrapping up any remaining technical work and beginning to put together re- sults for your group’s final report and presentation.
+By this week, you should be wrapping up any remaining technical work and beginning to put together results for your group’s final report and presentation.

 Even with careful planning and handling of the data, the only way to